tinyantstudio/SimpleUnityVideoPlayer/README.md

 ## "GPU" - using opengl,DX...back end
-unity3d side create textures by input video height and width, GetNativeTexturePtr() get native ptr pass to native-render-backend, each frame we using opengl or dx to updating texture data
+unity3d side create textures by input video height , width and image format, use GetNativeTexturePtr() get texture2d's native ptr pass to native-render-backend, each frame we using opengl or dx to updating texture data

-there is not buffer pass and convert between Native and Unity3d so will not GC happened, it's fater then using CPU texture update
+there is no buffer pass and convert between Native and Unity3d so will not GC happened, it's fater then using CPU texture update

 ## "GPU" - using comamnd buffer (IssuePluginCustomTextureUpdateV2)